seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Eros,
-Wouldst thou be window’d in great Rome and see
+Wouldst thou be window'd in great Rome and see
-Thy master thus with pleach’d arms, bending down
+Thy master thus with pleach'd arms, bending down
 His corrigible neck, his face subdued
-To penetrative shame, whilst the wheel’d seat
+To penetrative shame, whilst the wheel'd seat
 Of fortunate Caesar, drawn before him, branded
 His baseness that ensued?

 **EROS**
-I would not see’t.
+I would not see't.

 **MARK ANTONY**
 Come, then; for with a wound I must be cured.